project-imprimis/libprimis/doc/engine.md

 ---

-This game requires `libsdl2, libsdl2-mixer, libsdl2-image` to run, including the `-dev` versions for those package managers which elect to seperate them if compiling the game.
+This game requires `libsdl2, libsdl2-mixer, libsdl2-image` to run, including the `-dev` versions for those package managers which elect to seperate them (such as Ubuntu) if compiling the game.
 As the main way of getting the game is via Git, the best way to retrieve the assets for the game is by the command line utility `git`.

 ### 1.3 Conventions and Units
 ---

+Imprimis uses some standard units which allow for users to contextualize and orient themselves in the worlds it creates.

 #### 1.3.1 Distances
 ---